viclule/api_models_deployment_framework/README.md

 # api_models_deployment_framework
-API based framework for the deployment of machine learning models and similars
+API based framework for the deployment of machine learning models and similars.

+The API encapsulates machine learning models and similars to other applications.